padaw/easy-queuer/README.md

 useEffect(() => queuer.push(drawCanvas), [...deps]);
 ```

-In the above example, `makeQueuer(100)` creates a queuer that ensures the `drawCanvas()` function is called no more than 10 times per second.
-The queuer will always use the latest function it received.
+In the above example, `makeQueuer(100)` creates a queuer that no function pushed to it is called no more than 10 times per second.
+The queuer will always use the latest function it receives.

 It's also possible to override the queuer's interval when a crucial dependency changes.
 By calling `push()` with the second argument set to `true`, the `drawCanvas()` function will be run immediately.